Health savings accounts explained

 WHAT IF YOU COULD GET COVERAGE for your medical expenses as well as potential tax benefits, while being able to save for your future, all at the same time?
 By enrolling in a qualifying high-deductible health plan (HDHP) and linking it to a health savings account (HSA), you can have all that.
 Which may be why, increasingly, companies are offering these accounts as an option for their employees as they plan their health coverage.
 And people who are self-employed are increasingly considering them as well.
 “HSAs are intended to help you save pre-tax or tax-deductible dollars to pay for qualified medical expenses — both now and in the future — that aren’t covered by insurance,” says Jennifer Goldsmith, director and head of Health Benefit Solutions at Bank of America.

 Still, many people find HSAs confusing.
-Here’s some information about them to mull over as you consider ways of funding present and future health-care costs.
+Here’s some information about them to mull over as you consider ways of funding present and future healthcare costs.

 A wide range of routine medical costs, including:

 It varies.
-Some HSAs function as savings accounts only; others allow you to invest your contributions in a choice of mutual funds, giving your account the potential to grow.
+Some HSAs function as savings accounts only, while others allow you to invest your contributions in a selection of mutual funds or other investment choices, giving your account the potential to grow.
 If you’re thinking about making that sort of investment, consider your goals.
 Do you plan to use the account to pay for everyday health expenses in the short term rather than saving it for future anticipated medical costs?
 If so, then you may want to keep those funds in cash or investments that offer easy access to cash.